tpetricek/techdims/content/index.md

   [Start from a summary matrix of system and dimensions](-> #left=index,matrix-intro;big=index,matrix-body;footer=index,navigation)
 - Read about our motivation, methodology and evaluation?
   [Start from our paper about technical dimensions](-> #top=paper,index;left=paper,toc;footer=index,navigation)
-- Want to the Technical Dimensions welcome page?
+- Want to the Technical dimensions welcome page?
   [Go back and choose a different route](-> #top=index,welcome)

 </div>